Understanding Layer 2 security in Network Architecture for FCX Certification

 • Storm Control

-• Description: Detects and limits excessive broadcast, multicast, or unicast traffic, preventing network congestion caused by a broadcast storm.
+Description: Detects and limits excessive broadcast, multicast, or unknown unicast traffic, preventing congestion caused by broadcast storms.

-• Benefit: Improves network stability and ensures the availability of network services by controlling traffic flow.
+Benefit: Improves network stability and ensures the availability of network services by avoiding flooding scenarios.

 Conclusion